GiftSpring Case Study

 Research and Discovery

-Methods: Competitive Analysis, Observation, Contextual Inquiry
+Methods: Competitive Analysis, Observation, User Interviews

 People put a lot of effort into researching the perfect gifts to buy the children in their life, but it can be a time consuming process.
 If it means spending hours or days shopping online or going to toy stores, despite their busy lives, they’ll do it.
 But they wish there was an easier way that would save them time, money, and effort.
 In the U.S. toy sales grew by 5 percent in 2016, reaching $20.4 billion.
 That means there are many toys to choose from, but no one method to curate these toys that is personalized to a user and their needs.